 With over 65% of U.S. adults using Facebook daily, you know it’s a great platform to reach your target audience, but how can you effectively connect with them?
 In this case, having a Facebook advertising strategy is key to connecting with people interested in your products or services.

-But when setting up a Facebook ad for your business, you’ll find numerous targeting options to reach your audience.
-One in particular — interest targeting — catches your eye.
-Could Facebook interest targeting be the key to helping you get more qualified leads?
+But when setting up a Facebook ad for your business, you’ll find numerous targeting options to reach your audience — Facebook interest targeting.

 What is Facebook interest targeting?

 Facebook interest targeting involves targeting people based on their hobbies and interests.
 If they have interests related to your industry or business, you can target these people in your ad campaigns.
 Interests targeting is a way for you to target people who haven’t discovered your business but are likely interested in what you offer.

 Facebook offers dozens of specific interests you can target, from science to music to cooking.

 As a rule of thumb, you can target interests in these categories: